 Gay hotels in Cusco

 At 3,500 meters (11,480 feet), Cusco is one of the highest cities in the world.
 No matter how old or young, fit or unfit you are, you will inevitably be affected by the altitude.
 For example, after walking up a few steps, you'll feel like you've run a marathon, panting away like an old man.
-For this reason, we advise first staying for a few days in the Sacred Valley which is located several thousand feet lower down in order to acclimatize.
+For this reason, we advise first staying for a few days in the Sacred Valley which is located several thousand feet lower down to acclimatize.

 The Sacred Valley, also known as the “Urubamba Valley” (Valle Sagrado in Spanish), was once the heartland of the Incas.
 Today it is home to many typical Andean villages and is one of Peru's top tourist destinations.